miso-tired/hangman-game/README.md

 ## Addressing Bugs in the Game

 1. There is a bug where wins and losses are sometimes not recorded onto the matches page after the user completes a game.
 It commonly happens when a user first logs in to their account.
 Currently, to bypass this issue, users have to refresh the page after logging in, before starting a game.
 2. When the game page is first rendered, the gallows for the hangman appears.
-However, after the user's first wrong guess, the gallows shifts downwards.
+However, after the user's first wrong guess, the gallows and keyboard shift downwards.
 Not game breaking, but a bit unpleasant to gameplay.
 This could possibly be due to how divs are set up around the game page and relative positioning of components.

 ![Gallows before incorrect guess](src/assets/PreGuess.png)
 ![Gallows after incorrect guess](src/assets/PostGuess.png)

 ## Plans for the Future

-1. I would like to implement a feature in the navbar that displays a user's win and loss record.
+1. Planning to implement a feature in the navbar that displays a user's win and loss record.
 It should automatically update once a user finishes a game and starts a new one.
 This is just so that users who are interested in their record won't have to visit a separate page.
-2. Instead of a fixed list of words, I would like to have a feature that randomly generates any English word.
+2. Instead of a fixed list of words, it would be better to have a feature that randomly generates any English word.
 It prevent players from memorizing the 50 words that make up the list so far.
 This feature would also allow the words to be guessed range anywhere from 3 letter words to 8 letter words.

 ## Deployment Link